 Going forward, the relative appeal of using variable annuities as a tax shelter for tax-inefficient investments will depend in part on how the fiscal cliff resolves: higher tax rates, and/or a loss of tax preferences for qualified dividends and long-term capital gains will make tax-deferral more appealing, while tax reform with lower rates may reduce their relative benefit.
 Nonetheless, the lower the cost for the annuity, the easier it is to justify for tax deferral at any material tax rate, so the pressure is already on for these next generation annuities to maintain low costs and drive them even lower.

-Whether these next generation annuities truly gain further momentum remains to be seen.
+Whether these next generation investment-only variable annuities truly gain further momentum remains to be seen.
 But the bottom line is that as annuity companies struggle to figure out how to gather assets and remain profitable in an environment where living and death benefits are difficult to price favorably and hedge effectively (with the risk of another bear market putting further stress on the company), expect to see many more companies launch annuities to compete in this new direction, which is both lower risk for the annuity company and a more flexible way for an investor to use a variable annuity as a part of the overall investment pie.

 Michael Kitces is the co-author, with John Olsen, of The Advisor’s Guide To Annuities.